sm3222/Kimi-K2/README.md

 > [!NOTE]
 > The recommended temperature for Kimi-K2-Instruct is `temperature = 0.6`.
-> If no special instructions are required, the system prompt above is a good default.
+> If no special instructions are required, the system prompt is a good default.

 ---